microsoft/Partner-Center-PowerShell/docs/help/New-PartnerAccessToken.md

 ```

 ### -RefreshToken
-The refresh token to use in the refresh flow.
+The refresh token to use during authentication.

 ```yaml
 Type: String